-- ingestion of altimetry datasets - · indexing of these datasets in the database catalogue - access and subsetting of datasets by spatiotemporal criteria (lat/lon/shapefile, cycle/dates)
+- ingestion of altimetry datasets - indexing of these datasets in the database catalogue - access and subsetting of datasets by spatiotemporal criteria (lat/lon/shapefile, cycle/dates)

 The input datasets are expected in NetCDF format and must include all necessary information for processing X-TRACK: retracker, and complete altimetric corrections.
-For the case of a partial dataset in which only part of it is delivered, we require for ingestion that it should include at least 3 fields which should be strictly equal to the dataset it will complement: time, latitude and longitude (in low and high resolutions).
+For the case of a partial dataset in which not all altimetric corrections are delivered, we require for ingestion that it should include at least 3 fields which should be strictly equal to the dataset it will complement: time, latitude and longitude (in low and high resolutions).